Set the Controls for the Heart of the Sun

 "Set the Controls for the Heart of the Sun" is a song by the English rock band Pink Floyd, appearing on their second album, A Saucerful of Secrets (1968).
 It was written by Roger Waters, taking lyrics from a Chinese poetry book, and features a drum part by Nick Mason played with timpani mallets.
-It is the only song recorded by Pink Floyd to feature material from all five band members, as there are several different guitar parts recorded by both David Gilmour and Syd Barrett.
+It also is the only song recorded by Pink Floyd to feature material from all five band members, as there are several different guitar parts recorded by both David Gilmour and Syd Barrett, albeit buried in the mix.

 The song was regularly performed between 1967 and 1973 and can be heard on the live disc of the 1969 album Ummagumma and seen in the 1972 movie Pink Floyd: Live at Pompeii.
-Waters has also played the song on several solo tours, as has drummer Nick Mason.
+Waters has also played the song on several solo tours, as has Mason.

-Composition
+Composition and recording

+The song was written by Roger Waters in mid-1967, who came up with a riff over which he could sing a melody within his vocal range.
+One of the group's managers, Peter Jenner said it was the first song that Waters wrote that he thought was a similar quality to those by Syd Barrett.